The Happenings on Shaw Hill

 Where was this going?
 I thought.
 Was this part of the interrogation?

 The officer was staring straight ahead now.
-He said: “When I was younger my buddies and I used to race our dirt bikes on a track on the Shaw Hill road.
+He said: “When I was younger my buddies and I used to race our dirt bikes on a track on the Shaw Hill Road.
 The Mosley’s.
 Do you know them?”

 I shook my head no.

 He reached over to his glove compartment.
 I heard him opening a package and then he stuck a piece of gum in his mouth.
-He lifted a stick of gum up for me to see.
+He lifted a stick up for me to see.
+“Want a piece?” he asked.

 I raised my arm.
 “No thanks,” I said.

+The car seemed to be moving slower than it should have been.
+He was looking back at the road again.
 “We saw a person out there one night,” he said suddenly.
 He turned to look back at me.
-“Or, should I say, we saw something.”
+“Well, I should say, we saw something.”
 And he said that with emphasis like it was something he did not recognize.
 Or did not want to describe to me.
-“His face was stark white and his eyes were as black as coal.”
+“His face was stark white and his eyes looked like two pieces of black coal.”

-“We both saw him,” he said.
+“We both saw him,” he said finally.
 “I asked my friend about him.
-He said they see him sometimes out here walking along the tree line.
-He said he thought he might have been one of the neighbors that lived down the street – one of the neighbors that had lost his marbles.
-But we never found out for sure who he was or what he was looking for.”
+He said they saw him sometimes out there walking along the tree line.
+They thought he might have been one of the neighbors that lived down the street.
+A neighbor that had lost his marbles.
+But we never found out who he was or what he wanted.”
+The officer laughed nervously.
+“Maybe he just liked watching us race our dirt bikes around the track.”

 He turned to me quickly.
 “Mr. Taylor,” he said.
 “Would you like to see something really scary.”